mehah/otclient/README.md

 - Floor Shadowing
 - Highlight Mouse Target (press shift to select any object)
 - Floor View Mode (Normal, Fade, Locked, Always, Always with transparency)
-- Anti-Aliasing Mode Options (Note: Smooth Retro will consume a little more GPU)
 - Floating Effects Option
 - Refactored Walk System
 - Support for more mouse buttons, for example 4 and 5